ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/README.md

  - Under [/Integrations/Implementations](./Implementations) create a folder with your service name (e.g. "Mississippi") to contain your files.
 At the root of your new folder include your Command, Config and a README.md.
 Copy the README format of existing integrations.
  - Handle error scenarios within your integration by throwing a CatalystBaseException.
  - Avoid adding a nuget package for your service's SDK.
 This will lead to bloat as many projects may use this library without using your service.
 Instead, use the Flurl library for RESTful requests.
 This will also keep testing consistient.
  - Write unit tests against the Command methods.
-Mock API reponses from your service using Flurl (https://flurl.dev/docs/testable-http/) or something simuliar.
+Mock API reponses from your service using [Flurl test practices](https://flurl.dev/docs/testable-http/) or something simuliar.
  - When you want to make methods or properties `private`, consider using `protected` instead so that client projects can extend your functionality.
  - Aim to follow the code patterns of existing integrations.